andychisholm/sift/README.md

 Out of the box, you can:

 - Convert wikipedia articles into json objects without all the mediawiki cruft
+- Extract entity relations from wikidata and align them with wikipedia mentions
-- Model entity popularity, alternative names and relatedness
+- Model entity popularity, alternative names and relatedness using inlinks
 - Preprocess text documents for machine learning pipelines
 - Push output into datastores like MongoDB and Redis